-Also includes associated crop preparation services and harvesting activities, such as mechanical soil preparation, irrigation system construction, spraying, and crop harvesting, and sales in the field not
+Also includes associated crop preparation services and harvesting activities, such as mechanical soil preparation, irrigation system construction, spraying, and crop harvesting

-Cumulative Effectsly (coastal).
+Cumulative Effects (coastal).
 The incremental effects of an individual project reviewed when considered in tandem in connection with the effects of past projects, the effects of other current projects, and the effects of planned or probable future projects.